cherryservers/cherryctl/docs/cherryctl_region_get.md

 ### SEE ALSO

 * [cherryctl region](cherryctl_region.md)	 - Region operations.
-For more information on Networking check Product Docs: https://docs.cherryservers.com/knowledge/product-docs#network
+For more information on Networking, check the Product Docs: https://docs.cherryservers.com/knowledge/product-docs#network